-On January 13, 2023, the Company issued the January 13, 2023 Note in the principal amount of up to \$3,000,000 to its Sponsor.
+On January 13, 2023, the Company issued a promissory note (the "January 13, 2023 Note" and together with the January 3, 2023 Note, the "Extension promissory notes - related party") in the principal amount of up to \$3,000,000 to its Sponsor.
 The January 13, 2023 Note was issued in connection with advances the Sponsor may make to the Company for contributions to the Trust Account in connection with the Extension and other expenses reasonably related to its business and the consummation of the Business Combination.
 The January 13, 2023 Note bears no interest and is due and payable upon the Business Combination.
-At the election of the Payee, all or a portion of the unpaid principal amount of the January 13,2023 Note may be converted into Warrants, at a price of \$1.50 per warrant, each warrant exercisable for one Class A ordinary share, \$0.0001 par value per share, of the Company.
+At the election of the Payee, all or a portion of the unpaid principal amount of the January 13, 2023 Note may be converted into Warrants, at a price of \$1.50 per warrant, each warrant exercisable for one Class A ordinary share of the Company.
 The Warrants shall be identical to the Private Placement Warrants issued to the Sponsor at the time of the Public Offering.